 It is great for organ, Rhodes and synth sounds.
 The controller’s action is tight with natural resistance.
 As a trained player, I would prefer weighted hammer action for piano sounds.
 But the LX88+ really covers all bases and is generally very playable.

-I have just released a new single called ‘TAKUMA’ my upcoming album on Pledge Music.
+I have just released a new TRACK called ‘TAKUMA’, which is a taste of my upcoming album that I am crowdfunding on Pledge Music.
 I am so pumped about this project and have been working on it for years!
 I like to call it funk-infused future jazz.
 (You can support the project here and download the single for free!: www.pledgemusic.com/simongrey)

 Peter Amato: The producer and composer tells us about using Panorama P6 on "The Voice"